lyonenergyfutures/lyonenergyfutures-website/content/blog/net-energy.md

 date: 2022-10-11T12:38:03+01:00

 topic: Energy
-gist: Not enough
+gist: When there's not enough
 title: "Net Energy"
 summary: >
     It takes energy to get energy.
 And if your energy system isn't productive enough, there isn't enough left over to live on.
+That matters if we want to move to very low productivity energy systems like "renewables".

 tags: net energy